vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 - [If a user's card expires: What happens on the next charge?](#if-a-user-s-card-expires--what-happens-on-the-next-charge-)
 - [Settlement](#settlement)
 - [Invoicing](#invoicing)

+# At what time during the day charges made
+Charge _attempts_ are made two times during the day: 08:00 og 16:00 UTC.
+Subsequent attempts are made accoring to the `retryDays` specified.

 # How do I check my customer's status?
 By using a